 The biggest assumption made by writers who encourage their readers to invest is that the readers have sufficient capital to invest.
 For most young Singaporeans just entering the workforce, there is limited cash flow to start investing with.
-Also, there are tertiary education loans to pay off, #adulting obligations (i.e. giving parents' allowance) to meet, which makes it hard for them to save.
+Also, there are tertiary education loans to pay off and other #adulting obligations (such as giving parents a monthly allowance), which makes it hard for them to save.

-Before any of us can start working towards loftier financial goals, as the Chief Financial Officer (CFO) of our own wealth, we need to first understand why it is important to start saving more money, and the 5 easy steps to help you start saving towards your financial goals.
+Before any of us can start working towards loftier financial goals, as the Chief Financial Officer (CFO) of our own wealth, we need to first understand why it is important to start saving more money.
+Here are five easy steps to help you start saving towards your financial goals.

 At the start, it is easy to defer the decision to save more until you earn more.
 It is difficult to save a significant portion of your income when you earn a low salary.
-After all, our fixed expenses on necessities are a bigger proportion of our pay when we start.
+After all, our fixed expenses on necessities make up a bigger proportion of our pay when we start working.

-While the impact of saving may not be immediately gratifying, the process of budgeting, understanding trade-offs in spending/saving and reviewing your own cash flow in a disciplined manner is a habit that will help you in the long run.
+While the impact of saving may not be immediately gratifying, the process of budgeting, understanding trade-offs in spending/saving, and reviewing your own cash flow in a disciplined manner is a habit that will help you in the long run.
 Much like exercising, it is easier to start small and early.
-It is less financial demanding to start off managing your finances well, than to later on manage the finances of your family at the get-go.
+It is less financial demanding to manage your personal finances well from the onset.

 1. Set realistic timelines and targets

-Identify your aims in terms of the outcome: this could be going for the perfect getaway (when we can travel again), being able to afford your desired BTO, buying a nice watch, bag or shoes.
-Identifying these goals helps to keep you motivated, seeing that your discipline has something tangible to be rewarded with.
+Identify your aims in terms of the outcome: This could be going on the perfect getaway, being able to afford your desired BTO flat, or buying a nice watch, bag or shoes.
+Identifying these goals helps keep you motivated, as your discipline will be rewarded with something tangible.

-Apart from immediate targets, consider aspirational goals such as financial freedom, ability to give back to society and legacy planning.
-Setting both short and long term goals makes it easier for you to to feel some sort of gratification, no matter how big or small it is.
+Apart from immediate targets, consider aspirational goals such as financial freedom, being able to give back to society, and legacy planning.
+Setting both short-term and long-term goals makes it easier for you to to feel some sort of gratification, no matter how big or small it is.

 2. Start planning — use a budget as guidance

 Know how much you need to save to meet your goals, then you will be able to work backwards to find out the maximum that you can spend to reach your savings goal.
-Then breakdown your spends into different buckets.
-This helps to ensure that you do not overspend and rationalise your expenditure.
-Here are some tips on managing your personal budget, summarised from an Endowus article.
+After that, break down your expenses into different buckets.
+This will help ensure you do not overspend.
+For more tips on managing your personal budget, click here.

-Let's keep it real, financial prudence for longer-term goals is neither immediately gratifying nor something we prioritise daily.
-To help us keep to our goals, we should set up automatic transfers to help us keep on track.
+Let's keep it real — financial prudence for longer-term goals is neither immediately gratifying nor something we prioritise daily.
+Setting up automatic transfers can help us remain focused on our goals and stay on track.

-A common trick used is the "Pay yourself first" concept.
-Rather than spending our money, then saving whatever that is left (not much for poor savers), we can save our money first then spend whatever that is left.
-This is done by setting up a recurring transfer of your planned savings to another bank account once you received your salary and paying for your expenses with the remainder.
+A common trick used is the "pay yourself first" concept.
+Rather than spending our money and then saving whatever that is left, we can save our money first before spending whatever that is left.
+This is done by setting up a recurring transfer of your planned savings to another bank account once you received your salary, and then paying for your expenses with the remainder.

-For our own budget, we have to decide how much to set aside each month.
-This ensures that you can be comfortable with your daily expenses and not set yourself for failure.
+For your own budget, you'll have to decide how much to set aside each month.
+This ensures that you will be comfortable with your daily expenses.

 4. Get the best value, not just the cheapest

-In a world where we are bombarded with marketing messages daily, we are influenced to get the latest, shiniest new gadget or product.
-This could be the latest smartphone, sneakers or even investment trend.
+In a world where we are bombarded with advertisements daily, we may be tempted to get the latest, shiniest new gadget or product.
+This could be the latest smartphone, sneakers, or even investment trend.

 Our thought process around saving is then often around getting the cheapest price out of this new product, rather than looking at getting the best value for our own needs.

-- Is there a cheaper alternative that can serve your needs or wants?
+- Is there a cheaper alternative that can serve my needs or wants?

 - Are there any hidden or recurring costs that I need to be aware of?